 - ▶ Join a Live Yes!
-Connect Group or the Online Community today to make connections and get information and resources to help you manage your pain. - ▶ Have questions?
-Our licensed clinical staff is available to you to provide one-on-one personal support. - A variety of tools are accessible online to help you reduce pain, promote your independence and live your best life including our new Vim mobile app. - ▶ Ready to connect locally?
+Connect Group today to make connections and get information and resources to help you manage your pain. - Have questions?
+Our licensed clinical staff is available to you to provide one-on-one personal support. - ▶ A variety of tools are accessible online to help you reduce pain, promote your independence and live your best life. - ▶ Ready to connect locally?
 Check out programs and events in your area.